We’re familiar with the term ‘A picture is worth a thousand words’ and in this blog post, we will discuss a few proofs and reports to back it up.

 It was once explained in Harvard Business review that, from the time of cave paintings, graphic representation was a fundamental means of communication, how people think and to make sense to the world.

 In this era, where we get information in surplus, you can still see how images make sense to the people.
-To back up the Harvard business Review, Mayer Report, 1989b stays that static illustrations surely does the trick, however if you’ve a dynamic illustration or animation, its even better and showcase a high-end result on the audience.
+To back up the Harvard business Review, Mayer Report, 1989 says those static illustrations surely do the trick, however if you’ve a dynamic illustration or animation, it’s even better and showcases a high-end result on the audience.

 Proof #2: Steve Thornton Report to University of Canberra

 Steve Thornton backed up the words of the renowned author, Martin Gardner of Mathematical Recreations Column in Scientific America with his report.
 Martin Gardner stated in 1973 that ‘a dull proof can be supplemented by a geometric analogue so simple and beautiful that the truth of a theorem is almost seen at a glance’.
 What martin Gardner stated was absolutely true and Steve Thronton has supported in his journal.
-Most importantly, I myself too support it.
-Being an engineering student during my engineering life, I too have came across several sophisticated theorems which were too hard to intake was often made simpler with a geometric representation.
-Sophisticated machine parts, was always made diluted with illustrations and thus I have always been a fan of educational illustrations and thus choose my career as an educational illustrator.
+Most importantly, I myself support it.
+Being an engineering student during my engineering life, I too have come across several sophisticated theorems which were too hard to intake and were often made simpler with a geometric representation.
+Sophisticated machine parts were always diluted with illustrations and thus I have always been a fan of educational illustrations and thus chose my career as an educational illustrator.

 To be frank, I wouldn’t have got my Engineering Degree if images weren’t there to represent those sophisticated theorems and concepts.
 Now I earn my bread and butter from it 🙂

-Lets get back to what Steve Thornton reported on Visual Thinking.
-He generally states on there points which were
+Let's get back to what Steve Thornton reported on Visual Thinking.
+He generally states on their points which were

 - The current trends of mathematics regarding study of patterns with technologies provide a general rule for the patterns and thus diminish algebraic thinking.

-- Identifying and giving importance to various learning styles, aid students to develop wide range of techniques for solving mathematical situations.
+- Identifying and giving importance to various learning styles aids students to develop a wide range of techniques for solving mathematical situations.

 Even though Steve Thornton’s intention was to include visual thinking among students for better understanding of Mathematics, a state of art which was once implemented in 1945 by Hadamard, later became a topic of discussions on late 1980’s and early 1990’s.